tholok97/ctemplate/README.md

 ## Dependencies

 * gcc is used as the compiler.
-If you prefer something else this could easily be achieved by changing the CC variable in the makefile.
+If you prefer something else this can easily be achieved by changing the CC variable in the makefile.
-* The `make tidy` command uses clang and clang-tidy.
+* The `make tidy` target uses clang and clang-tidy.